 Since they don’t charge the usual fees to cardholders, Divvy makes money by taking a portion of transaction fees charged to the merchant for each purchase.

-When you hear the name, Divvy, you might think of a bike subscription service, stock purchase product, or homebuyer program.
-The Divvy business credit card is unrelated.
+When you hear the name, Divvy, you might think of the bike subscription service, stock purchase product, or homebuyer program.
+The Divvy business credit card is an unrelated offer.

 Now, let’s dive deeper.

 What to Expect When You Apply for a Divvy Card